 More than just metro.

-While It’s Pronounced Metrosexual is Sam Killermann’s main passion, he dabbles in a lot of things.
+While It’s Pronounced Metrosexual is Sam Killermann’s main public-facing gig, he dabbles in a lot of things.
 You could call him a “Jack of all Trades,” but he prefers the term “Renaissance Sam.”
 He also likes the phrase “making rent.”
 He photographs, designs, develops code, paints, draws, and writes from third-person perspective to enhance SEO (like he is now!), and those are just the things he gets paid to do.
 If you’d like to read more about that, check out his personal homepage, Samuel Killermann, Person for Hire.

 He loves living in Austin, TX, a city that has a perfect mix of progressive thinking, weird (but awesome) people, and unfreezing winters.
 He spends his days dreaming up ideas, working on one of his dozen projects, or coming up with silly little jokes to perform on stage.
 He super enjoys spending time with his partner, who has no problem checking him and helping to keep him sane.
 Well, sane-ish.